yhaugom/com.telldus/README.md

 ### Plug-in Switch Mini
 * Settings does not seem to stick.
 * Since my graphical skill are slim to none, I used the icons from the assets of the other switch.
 * Inclusion seems to timeout, especially if the plug has to a go via a couple nodes in the mesh.
-Kepp the plug close to the controller while including it.
+Keep the plug close to the controller while including it.